Skip to main content

 • Delivered a modern front-end experience for a nationwide healthcare quality reporting system, replacing legacy desktop interfaces with a cloud-based, accessible web application

-• Built a reusable design system that enabled teams to produce consistent, accessible interfaces across provider types and modules
+• Built a reusable design system that helped teams produce consistent, accessible interfaces across provider types and modules

 • Embedded user-centered design practices into the development process, strengthening collaboration between research, design, and engineering teams